Luffyyy/BeardLib-Editor/README.md

 ## Editor?
 For what?
 Currently the level and environment editor are present.
 There are plans for effect, unit, object and material config editors and many more.

+## Multiplayer
+The mod disables matchmaking with normal users, you cannot play with players that don't have the editor.
+This is done to prevent playing with different physics settings which can mess up the game of the host/clients.
+You can either disable the editor or rename supermod.xml (the physics settings fix) to be able to play with others (which will disable the physics settings fix)

 ## Level Editor?
 Yep!
 You can create new levels from scratch using BeardLib-Editor.
 Don't know how to?
 Read the guide here: https://modworkshop.net/wiki.php?action=view&id=15